 Physical activity has immune system benefits.
 It has an anti-inflammatory influence and helps support immune regulation.
 There is a direct correlation between moderate exercise and reduced risk of illness.

 Cenegenics patients lead busy lifestyles and may not always be able to log hours at the gym each week.
 We provide exercise recommendations to help our patients fulfil their physical fitness needs.
 We take a scientific approach to tuning the body at a cellular level for ideal functioning.
-We help patients reverse their biological age, rebalance the body to where it was during their 20s and 30s.
-Within 30 to 60 days on our program, patients begin to feel better.
+We help our members address the common signs of aging by developing a personalized plan to help them look, feel and be their best.

 You’ll find both cardio and yoga workouts below.
 The goal of the high-intensity interval training (HIIT) workouts is to elevate the heart rate to near maximal levels, bring it down for quick recovery, and then push yourself again